-- a.
-Basic Issue Items List-Section II.
-Not applicable. - b.
-Items Troop Installed or Authorized List Section III.
-A list of items in alphabetical sequence, which at the discretion of the unit commander may accompany the truck.
+The Items Troop Installed or Authorized List, Section II,

+is a list of items in alphabetical sequence, which at the discretion of the unit commander may accompany the truck.
 These items are NOT SUBJECT TO TURN-IN with the truck when evacuated.